-From divorce hearings to trial: The four pillars of the divorce process
+From what happens at the first divorce hearing to trial: The four pillars of the divorce process

-The divorce discovery process comes next, which is where you and your attorney pull together necessary information and evidence to back up your case.
+Next comes the divorce discovery process.
+You and your attorney gather the necessary information and evidence to support your case. - Mediation

 What happens at a divorce hearing?